-Before submitting an application, students should consult with their Head of College.
+Before submitting an application, students are expected to consult with their Head of College.
 They may also consult with other relevant faculty and administrators on campus.
 By submitting an application the Proposer attests that the proposed project consists of original work and that duplicate proposals are not being submitted to other residential colleges.
 Additional questions about eligibility may be directed to Heads of College.
 Applications can be submitted online here.

 Students applying for CPA Awards should remember the following:

 C. Only the Treasurer is allowed to submit reimbursement requests.

 C. If a vendor who does not have an established contractual agreement with the University is used, University purchasing guidelines must be observed.
 For information about the guidelines please contact the Senior Administrative Assistant in your college.

 D. Reimbursement requests must be submitted to the Head of College’s Office within three weeks of the project’s completion.
 No reimbursements will be accepted after the last day of the Reading Period in which the project occurred.
 Reimbursement forms can be downloaded here.

 F. Creative and Performing Arts Awards may not be used to cover the following items.
 Additionally, the Committee reserves the right to disallow spending on other items not explicitly listed below:

 - Purchase of equipment